aunefyren/wrapperr/README.md

 For Docker `run`/Compose examples (including `PUID`/`PGID` and volume mounts) see the [Docker documentation in the Wiki](https://github.com/aunefyren/wrapperr/wiki).

 > The original lowercase Docker variable names (`port`, `timezone`, `applicationname`, `createsharelink`, `plexauth`) are still accepted as a fallback, but the `UPPER_SNAKE_CASE` names above are preferred.

+> **Note on MFA and Basic auth:** Admin MFA (TOTP) only applies to the standard username/password login.
+When `BASIC_AUTH` is enabled, admin authentication goes through the browser's HTTP Basic prompt, which has no field for a one-time code, so the MFA step is skipped.
+Don't rely on MFA as a second factor while Basic auth is enabled — pick one or the other.

 <br>
 <br>